 This annual report consists of a series of financial statements and notes to those financial statements.
 These statements are organized so the reader can understand Lake Orion Community Schools financially as a whole.
 The government-wide financial statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
-For governmental activities, these statements tell how services were financed in the short term as well as what remains for future spending.
+For governmental activities, these statements tell how services were financed in the short term and what remains for future spending.
 The fund financial statements look at the School District's operations in more detail than the government-wide financial statements by providing information about the School District's most significant funds, the General Fund and the 2019 Series 1 Capital Projects Fund, with all other funds presented in one column as nonmajor funds.
-The remaining statement, the statement of fiduciary assets and liabilities, presents financial information about activities for which the School District acts solely as an agent for the benefit of students and parents.
 This report is composed of the following elements: